Inflectra/rapise-documentation/docs/Guide/web_self_healing.md

 - **V1** - expected/recorded attribute value.
 - **V2** - actual value of this attribute captured during playback of the test.

-First image in the details of the match is expected/recorded snapshot of the element.
+First image in the details of the difference report is expected/recorded snapshot of the element.
 Second image is what was shot during playback.

 ## Usage Scenarios